KnpLabs/KnpMenuBundle/Resources/doc/events.md

 ## Create the Event object

-The event object allows passing some data to the listener.
+The event object allows to pass some data to the listener.
 In this case, it will hold the menu being created and the factory.

 ```php